-You need to ask yourself the question what will you be doing the most… gigging, travelling to school or Uni or music school, touring… will I be carrying this guitar a lot?
+You need to ask yourself the question of what will you be doing the most… gigging, travelling to school or Uni or music school, touring… will I be carrying this guitar a lot?

 The hard wooden case is the more traditional case for any guitar.
-It’s great for storing you guitar at home, in a rehearsal storage, in your car.
+It’s great for storing your guitar at home, in rehearsal storage, in your car.
 They tend to also be the most aesthetically pleasing type of case to have.
 They can be a little tiring to carry around a lot.

 Below are the more common guitars: